therooler/pennylane-qllh/README.md

 #### *Penny Lane and the Quantum Log-Likelihood*

 Rocky Raccoon is meant as a framework that makes it easy to develop variational quantum circuits that make use of the quantum log-likelihood.
-In line with Penny Lane, Strawberry Fields and Blackbird, the working title for this framework is Rocky Raccoon.
+The current name is a working title.

 The core idea of this project can be summarized as follows: As opposed to learning a classical model probability density,